-- Bathrooms should have an external wall, natural light & mechanical ventilation fitted with a built-in humidistat - Bathroom design should facilitate use by the elderly or disabled - A platform at the head of the bath is desirable - Bathroom dimensions should be 2100mm x 2100mm as a minimum - All mainstream accommodation should have the plumbing & wiring for a shower over the bath available for connection under tenant's choice.
+- Bathrooms should have an external wall, natural light & mechanical ventilation fitted with a built-in humidistat - Bathroom design should facilitate use by the elderly or disabled - A platform at the head of the bath is desirable - Bathroom dimensions should be 2100mm x 2100mm as a minimum - All mainstream accommodation should have an electric shower over the bath installed.
 Tiling to shower walls to be undertaken by Association. - When designing disabled accommodation flexibility should be built in as the final internal design will be dictated by the tenant's individual needs - Ideally the Architect should provide a menu of disabled details for future specification by an Occupational Therapist - Partitions forming bathrooms & separate W.C.s should be sound insulated & capable of supporting grab rails & poles adjacent to the bath & WC - 9mm solid wall boarding with preference should be used around baths.